thebkv/bkv/exodus03.md

 > “Thus shalt thou say unto the children of Israel, **I AM hath sent me unto you**.”

-At the center of the commission is not Moses' identity but **God's identity**.
+At the center of the commission stands **God's identity**.
+Moses has asked:

-Moses asks:

 **Who am I?**

-The chapter answers:
+The chapter answers by revealing:

 **I AM.**

-The delivering consciousness no longer acts from the isolated claim of personal power.

-Its authority rests in **the living Presence of God**.
+The delivering consciousness now receives its authority from **the living Presence of God**.

 ### v15–16 — The God of the Fathers